 pieces of raw rhubarb in a cast iron skillet

-• Sprinkle 2 tablespoons (25 g) of light brown sugar.
+• Sprinkle with 2 tablespoons (25 g) of light brown sugar.

 • Add 3 and ½ tablespoons (50 g) of cold butter cubes, and spread evenly.